-12. APFs that are subject to IPRU (INV) 2.1.3R (for their investment activity) or MIPRU 4.1.10R (for insurance mediation activity or home finance mediation activity) are not required to complete sections A, B2 or D. APFs that are members of the Law Society of England and Wales, the Law Society of Scotland or the Law Society of Northern Ireland are also not required to complete section C (see below).

-13. The application of the capital requirements to APFs is set out in IPRU(INV) 2.1.2R (for retail investment activity) and MIPRU 4.1.10R (for home finance mediation activity).

-14. Where APFs are required to submit financial information (i.e. sections A to E), they should do so in relation to all of their regulated activities.
-Sections F, K and L should also be completed in relation to all regulated activities.
+- 12. APFs that are subject to IPRU (INV) 2.1.3R (for their investment activity) or MIPRU 4.1.10R (for insurance mediation activity or home finance mediation activity) are not required to complete sections A, B2 or D. APFs that are members of the Law Society of England and Wales, the Law Society of Scotland or the Law Society of Northern Ireland are also not required to complete section C (see below). - 13.
+The application of the capital requirements to APFs is set out in IPRU(INV) 2.1.2R (for retail investment activity) and MIPRU 4.1.10R (for home finance mediation activity). - 14.
+Where authorised professional firms are required to submit financial information (i.e. sections A to E), they should do so in relation to all of their regulated activities.
+Sections F and K should also be completed in relation to all regulated activities.
 Other sections (G to I) need not include information in relation to non-mainstream regulated activities.
-However, APFs may complete all sections on the basis of all of their regulated activities if this approach is more cost effective.
+However, authorised professional firms may complete all sections on the basis of all of their regulated activities if this approach is more cost effective.